Appalachian School of Law: Employment

-According to ASL's official 2021 ABA-required disclosures, 31% of the Class of 2020 obtained full-time, long-term, JD-required employment nine months after graduation.
+According to ASL's official 2025 ABA-required disclosures, 53% of the Class of 2025 obtained full-time, long-term, JD-required employment nine months after graduation.

 Profile

-According to the schools' required 2020 disclosures, ASL's student body demographic was as follows: 69% White, 6% African American, 9% Hispanic, 5% Asian American, 2% Native American, 9% unknown or not reporting.
-The student to full-time faculty ratio in 2017 was 10.6 to 1.
-For the fall 2020 entering class, 607 applied for admission, of which 272 (45%) were granted admission and 72 (26% of those accepted) matriculated into the first year class.
-The 25-75 percentile range for LSAT scores and undergraduate GPA is 144-153 and 2.76-3.44.
-Of the Appalachian graduates taking the Virginia bar for the first time in July 2021, 20% passed, vs. a 79% average rate.
+According to the schools' required 2025 disclosures, ASL's student body demographic was as follows: 65% White, 11% African American, 10% Hispanic, 8% Asian American, 3% Native American, and 3% unknown or not reporting.
+For the fall 2024 entering class, 732 applied for admission, of which 446 (61%) were granted admission and 88 (20% of those accepted) matriculated into the first year class.
+The 25-75 percentile range for LSAT scores and undergraduate GPA were 145-151 and 2.72-3.53.
+Of the Appalachian graduates taking the Virginia bar for the first time in July 2025, 71% passed, vs. an 85% average rate.

-The student body size declined from 332 total students in 2011 to 96 in 2016, before rebounding to 128 in 2017 and 170 in 2020.
+The student body size declined from 332 total students in 2011 to 96 in 2016, before rebounding to 128 in 2017 and 182 in 2024.

 Appalachian School of Law was granted full accreditation by the American Bar Association in 2006.
 In 2017, Appalachian School of Law was one of several law schools sanctioned by the American Bar Association due to lax admissions standards and other defects.
 Three years later, the Council of the Section on Legal Accreditation lifted the sanctions, stating that the school had demonstrated compliance with accreditation standards.